WillemSleegers/tidystats-Word-add-in/README.md

 #### Windows

 To install the add-in in Windows, see [this](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins) webpage.
-When you copy the path to the shared folder, make sure it is a valid path (When I copied the path in step 5 of 'Share a folder' it also added some extra text to the front and end of the path).

 ### Bugs and feature requests